The Monastery Road of Lake Constance

 Birnau

-The former monastery Birnau (1227) near Überlingen was best known as a pilgrimage to Mary until the nineteenth century.
-After the monastery was dissolved in 1803, the rococo church from the eighteenth century is today’s main attraction.
-In 1919, the Wettingen-Mehrerau monastery acquired the church, and in 1971, the Pope elevated it to Basilica Minor.
+The former monastery of Birnau (1227), located near Überlingen, was renowned for its pilgrimage to Mary until the nineteenth century.
+After the monastery was dissolved in 1803, the eighteenth-century rococo church remains the main attraction today.
+In 1919, the Wettingen-Mehrerau monastery acquired the church, and in 1971, the Pope elevated it to the status of a Basilica Minor.

 Priory Birnau.
 Photo: Kloster Mehrerau